LatamLink/latamlink.io/docs/traceability.md

 ![Example User Authorities](/img/diagrams/user-authorities.png)

-The LAC-Chain network requires tracking which writer node generated a transaction, in such a way that it is possible to make them legally responsible for it.
+The LACChain network requires tracking which writer node generated a transaction, in such a way that it is possible to make them legally responsible for it.

 It is necessary to verify that in LatamLink any transaction that is issued is propagated by a node that is on the list of accounts authorized by the permitting committee.